Maintaining, upgrading or reactivating your organization security clearance

 Renewals

-The CSP will automatically renew your organization's designated organization screening (DOS) or facility security clearance (FSC) when you:
+The CSP will review the submitted application for registration (AFR) form to renew your organization’s designated organization screening (DOS) or facility security clearance (FSC) and will ensure that your organization security clearance level aligns with your contractual security obligations when you:

 If your organization is under a long-term contract, subcontract or lease with security requirements, the CSP will contact your CSO as required to renew your organization security clearance.
 During the renewal process, the CSP will also validate the requirement for your organization to maintain any existing organization security safeguards.